JuanLee10/doomsdayAlgo/README.md

 # doomsdayAlgo

-This is the React Native project for Doomsday Algorithm.
+I am excited to showcase my React Native project which aims to provide information about the Doomsday Algorithm.

 ## Motivation
 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists. -->